An SLE$_2$ loop measure: An loop measure

-\begin{proof} By the abstract procedure described above, the existence of a $-2$-lcc loop measure $\lambda_\Si$ is an automatic consequence of Proposition \ref{prop:covar-conf}.
+\begin{proof} By the procedure described above, the existence of a $-2$-lcc loop measure $\lambda_\Si$ is a direct consequence of Proposition \ref{prop:covar-conf}.
 Note that we directly constructed the family of scalar measures $\mu_\Si$ corresponding to $\lambda_\Si$ via the trivializations $s_\Si$ in Proposition \ref{prop:extloopmeas}. \end{proof}

 The family of scalar measures $\mu_\Si$ that can be obtained from a given $c$-lcc loop measure $\lambda_\Si$ is in no way unique.
-The trivializations $s_\Si$ we used have a nice property : for any annulus $A$, the measure $\ind_{\l \in {\mc L}^\times(A)} \text{\normalfont d}\mu_A(\l)$ is a probability measure.
+The trivializations $s_\Si$ we used have a nice property: for any annulus $A$, the measure $\ind_{\l \in {\mc L}^\times(A)} \text{\normalfont d}\mu_A(\l)$ is a probability measure.
 However, such a requirement is far from characterizing $\mu_\Si$ uniquely (or even the measures $\mu^\#_A$ for that matter).
 Other choices of trivializations of the determinant line bundle would yield a family of scalar measures satisfying a restriction covariance property with a cocycle $\widetilde{\M}$ differing from $\M$ by a coboundary.

-In particular, we could have build other natural families of scalar measures $\mu_\Si$ with a restriction property given by a cocycle $\widetilde{\M}$ corresponding to some other regularization of masses of Brownian loops (recall Remark \ref{rem:MregBl}).
+In particular, we could have built other natural families of scalar measures $\mu_\Si$ with a restriction property given by a cocycle $\widetilde{\M}$ corresponding to some other regularization of masses of Brownian loops (recall Remark \ref{rem:MregBl}).
 For example, Wendelin Werner's $\SLE_{8/3}$ loop measure (\cite{Wer_loops}) provides a probabilistic regularization of the Brownian loop measure.
 Another regularization was introduced by Field and Lawler in \cite{FieLawBrownianloop}; their method would add a tensorial dependency at a marked interior point.

+\paragraph{Acknowledgements} We would like to thank the referee for her/his careful reading as well as for her/his helpful suggestions for improvements.

 ----------------------------------

 Columbia University\\ Department of Mathematics\\ 2990 Broadway\\ New York, NY 10027